srijannnd/mango-jwt/README.rst

         "secondary_username_field": "mobile" # default is None
     }

 4. If **secondary_username_field** is provided, users will be able to login with this field as well as "email".
-This is best for scenarios where you want users to login with either of their unique fields, such as you may want users to login with "email" or "mobile".
+This is best for scenarios where you want users to login with either of their unique fields.

+   For example, you may want users to login with "email" or "mobile".

 5. You may or may not include "secondary_username_field" in "fields".